Debian/dput-ng/docs/reference/configs.rst

 config file is located in ``${CONFIG_DIR}/class/name.json``.

 Keys can also be prefixed with one of three "operators".
-Operators tell dput-ng to preform an operation on the datastructure when merging the layers together.
+Operators tell dput-ng to preform an operation on the data structure when merging the layers together.

 Addition::